alvis/presetter/packages/preset-react/README.md

   name: string | string[];
   /** additional configuration passed to the preset for generating the configuration files */ config?: {
-    //  ┌─ configuration for other tools via other presets (e.g. presetter-preset-essentials)
+    //  ┌─ configuration for other tools via other presets (e.g. presetter-preset-esm)
     // ...

     /** configuration to be merged with .eslintrc */